 Step 3: Configure health checks

-Step 4: Confirm the configurations
+Step 4: Submit the configurations

 - After you confirm the configurations, click Submit.

-- In the Configuration Successful message, click OK.
+- When Successful appears, click OK.